 Whether you work from home or just quarantine, you should have a clear daily routine.
 When are breakfast, lunch, and dinner?
 When is the time for playing with children and when you watch movies and TV shows?
 Get up in the morning, do your exercises and cook yourself a nutritious breakfast.
 Do not forget to get out of your pajamas, so it will be easier for you to go into working condition.
 Try to divide space into the working space and everything else.
 Try not to work in bed or in front of the TV, as this can distract attention and increase anxiety.
 Proper posture is up to you and your chair, so provide yourself with an ergonomic workspace – you don’t want back pain.

 Work at home can negatively affect our nutritional schedule.
 Still when the refrigerator is so close!
 Frequent snacks can completely change your normal diet.
 If you still allow yourself small snacks, then they should be nutritious: nuts, dried fruits, and sliced vegetables.
 This way you can have a snack without bad feelings and at the same time, you get a large portion of vitamins and other important elements.
+Remote work during the coronavirus is very secure and comfortable work and this work secures you from diseases.

 If you only drink tea and coffee, you might get dehydrated.
 Experts recommend drinking water, not soft drinks, to fight thirst and restore water balance.
 After a cup of tea containing caffeine, nutritionists advise drinking another glass of water.